CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 The reviewer spent time looking for a configuration file that could host these variables but was unsuccessful in finding a legitimate candidate file.

-The OP mentions a few libraries as prerequisites to building the project:
+The OP cites a few libraries as prerequisites to building the project:

 ```bash
 node